 Use the idea right away

-That summary is an melding of the features of coercive control in couples and families, and of cult-based approaches.
+That summary is a melding of the features of coercive control in couples and families, and of cult-based approaches.
 Real stories like this (gas lighting) and this (grooming) – without pundits giving their angle on it – can be the best way to see coercion in action.
-Steve Hassan’s broad and inclusive Freedom of Mind and BITE model as presented in this video of a talk, and like Alexandra Stein’s warning signs list the similar features in cults.
+Steve Hassan’s broad and inclusive Freedom of Mind and BITE model as presented in this video of a talk, and like Alexandra Stein’s warning signs, or Lifton‘s, ist the similar features in cults.
 The melded checklist above aims to accommodate all the different guises in which coercive persuasion appears.

 Although it is harder to get to grips with, it is the coercive persuasion of emotional abuse that is the key factor in all kinds of harmful abuse.
 In this true story, the survivor says: “… the grooming is almost worse than the abuse itself.
 You can get over the physical stuff but mentally grooming affects everything.
 It will affect me for the rest of my life …”